PeterWangIntel/crosswalk-website/Try-Crosswalk.md

 Options:
-  -h, --help            show this help message and exit --manifest=MANIFEST   The manifest file with the detail of the app.Such as:
+  -h, --help            show this help message and exit -v, --version         The version of this python tool.
+  --manifest=MANIFEST   The manifest file with the detail of the app.Such as:
                         --manifest=/path/to/your/manifest/file
   --package=PACKAGE     The package name.
 Such as:
                         --package=com.example.YourPackage
   --name=NAME           The apk name.
+Such as: --name=YourApplicationName --app-version=APP_VERSION
+                        The version number of the app.
+Such as: --app- version=TheVersionNumber --description=DESCRIPTION
+                        The application description.
+Such
+                        as:--description=YourApplicationDescription
-Such as: --name=YourApplicationName --icon=ICON           The path of icon.
+  --icon=ICON           The path of icon.
 Such as:
                         --icon=/path/to/your/customized/icon
+  --permissions=PERMISSIONS
+                        The permission list.
+Such as:
+                        --permissions="geolocation"For more permissions, such
+                        as:--permissions="geolocation:permission2"
   --app-url=APP_URL     The url of application.
 This flag allows to package
                         website as apk.
 Such as: --app-
                         url=http://www.intel.com